andredesousa/angular-lighthouse/README.md

 ## Linting and formatting code

 Linters are also excellent tools for finding certain classes of bugs, such as those related to variable scope.
+[ESLint](https://eslint.org/) helps maintain the code quality.

 Use `npm run lint` to analyze your code.
 Many problems can be automatically fixed with `npm run lint:fix`.

+Depending on your editor, you may want to add an editor extension to lint and format your code while you type or on-save.

 ## Running unit tests

 Unit tests are responsible for testing of individual functions or classes by supplying input and making sure the output is as expected.

-Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/).
+Use `npm run test` to execute the unit tests via [Jest](https://jestjs.io/).
-Run `npm run test:watch` to keep executing unit tests in real time while watching for file changes in the background.
+Use `npm run test:watch` to keep executing unit tests in real time while watching for file changes in the background.

 You can see the HTML coverage report opening the [index.html](build/coverage/lcov-report/index.html) file in your web browser.
 Code coverage measures and reports the number of executed code lines covered by automated tests.

 ## Running audit tests

+Audit tests are responsible for auditing the accessibility and SEO of your webpage, with a particular focus on [Core Web Vitals](https://web.dev/i18n/en/vitals/).

 Use `npm run audit` to execute the audit tests via [Lighthouse](https://github.com/GoogleChrome/lighthouse) and [Testcontainers](https://www.testcontainers.org/).
+Use `npm run audit:watch` to keep executing your tests while watching for file changes in the background.
 First of all, you need to build the docker image to start the container during testing.
 You can use `npm run release` command for this purpose.